ergoplatform/ergodocs/docs/roadmap.md

     - **Mining Ecosystem:**
         - [ ] Lithos decentralized mining pool infrastructure expected launch by end of 2024
         - [ ] Plans for reintroduction of Fair Initial Mining Offerings (FIMOs)
-    - **Interoperability:**
-        - [Sigma Chains](sigma-chains.md) - Revitalizing Proof of Work
-            - [ ] Trustless Relays (Superseding BTC custody solutions with Ergo smart-contracts)
-            - [ ] Implementing sidechains with trustless transfers and various consensus mechanisms (merged mined with ERG, other blockchains, or double merged mined)
-            - [ ] Expanding Ergo's contractual layer to sidechains, incorporating features like Bulletproofs-based sigma protocols and elevating certain contracts to first-class citizens
-            - [ ] Experimenting with scalability solutions like sharding on sidechains
-            - [ ] Utilizing ERG and other tokens on Ergo and sidechains from launch, fostering a rich and diverse DeFi ecosystem
-            - [ ] Launching existing applications on sidechains, contingent on modifications to the contractual layer
-        - [Rosen bridge](rosen.md) - A hub for cross-chain asset transfers
-            - [x] BTC Bridge Launched
-            - [ ] Plans for bridging with Ethereum and other EVM chains
-            - [ ] BSC Bridge
-            - [ ] Expansion of Rosen Bridge to Bitcoin Cash, Nervos, and other UTXO chains
-            - [ ] Bitcoin Runes layer planned for deployment on Ergo
-            - [ ] RGB++ protocol deployment in consideration
     - **Wallets:**
         - [x] Nautilus
             - [x] Manifest v3 rework